mtsmachado8/bubbles/README.md

 https://www.notion.so/Bubbles-9f62cfeb5e8a4999adf7bdf5af8f359f

-Please leave your comments, feedback and feature ideas on the document (soon we can make a Bubble for that kind of thing 😄)
+Please leave your comments, feedback and feature ideas on the document (soon we can make a Bubble for that kind of thing 😄 )

-**Note:**

 ## Up and running